chaostoolkit/chaostoolkit-documentation/sources/reference/api/experiment.md

 Dynamic values MUST be substituted before being passed to Probes or Actions.

-Other values, such as the HTTP Probe url, MAY be sustituted as well.
+Other values, such as the HTTP Probe url, MAY be substituted as well.

 ### Extensions